iiinaD/gettis-/README.md

-# gettis-
+# gettisXX
-Cli tool for kattis
+Cli tool for kattis.